anssip/ultrabet/README.md

 ## Event import

 - [ ] import each event only once
-- [ ] add a 'source' field to the Market entity, to identify the bookmaker?
+- [x] add a 'source' field to the Market entity, to identify the bookmaker.
+Event.markets edge should be able to filter based on source.

 ## Frontend